 8°C – 26°C

 Uttarakhand is gradually developing its connectivity with all three means of transport, however, roadways still remain the best means to explore this hilly state.
-There is efficient road connectivity both intrastate and interstate, making it easy for people to visit Uttarakhand any time of the year and that too comfortably.
+There is efficient road connectivity both intrastate and interstate, making it easy for people to visit Uttarakhand any time of the year, and that too comfortably with our effective Uttarakhand tour packages.
 The state at the moment has two operational airports and a few railway stations as well.

 The airports, where the flights from different states fly in, go by the name of Pantnagar Airport which is situated in the Pantnagar in Kumaon Region, Jolly Grant situated in Dehradun, and Naini Saini Airport in the Pithoragarh.
 Jolly Grant is the most well-connected of the three airports in Uttarakhand and Pithoragarh is yet to open to the public.